python/mypy/docs/source/cheat_sheet_py3.rst

    x: List[int] = [1]
    x: Set[int] = {6, 7}

-   # Same as bove, but with type comment syntax
+   # Same as above, but with type comment syntax
    x = [1]  # type: List[int]

    # For mappings, we need the types of both keys and values